Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 21 November, his colleagues in 24 Company sailed on H.M.T.
 Hunslet

-22 November 1916 the company arrived at Le Havre at 6am.
+22 November 1916 the H.M.T.
+Hunscraft carrying 22 Company arrived at Le Havre at 6am.

 Le Havre, Robert Ernest Edward Pocock, 10768